dojot/docs/source/security/mqtt-tls.rst

 A certificate contains the public key for an entity (a user, device, website), together with a bunch of information about this entity, about the CA signing the certificate, the allowed certificate usage and a checksum.
-When a entity wants a certificate signed, the entity should create a CSR file and send it to the desired CA.
+When an entity wants a certificate signed, the entity should create a CSR file and send it to the desired CA.
 The CSR file is an 'intention of certification'.
-The fie contains the information required from the entity and some information about the certificate use, hostnames and IPs where the certificate will reside, alternative names for the entity and etc.
+The file contains the information required from the entity and some information about the certificate use, hostnames and IPs where the certificate will reside, alternative names for the entity and etc.